RetroReversing/retroReversing/pages/wii/WiiDiagnosticDisc.md

 ---
 #### Utility (/include/uji/utility)
 <section class="postSection">
-  <div class="css-folder css-folder-left wow slideInLeft postImage">/include/uji/utility</div>
+  <div class="css-folder css-folder-left wow slideInLeft postImage">/uji/utility</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains...
+ This folder contains the actual source code for the entire **uji** library, these could easily have been put top level but maybe there was a plan to add additional folders of functionality to uji which never happened.

   </div>
 </section>

 File Name | Extension | Description
 ---|---|---
-BasicPad | .h | Include file for declaring 2 C structures **BASIC_PAD_TYPE** and **JPad** that hold button pressesand stick X/Y position
+BasicPad | .h | Include file for declaring 2 C structures **BASIC_PAD_TYPE** and **JPad** that hold button presses and stick X/Y position
 BasicPuts | .h | Include file for declaring **DsPuts** and **DsPrintf** functions that draw text to the screen buffer Crc | .h | Include file for declaring a function to compute the CRC 32 of a buffer **ComputeCRC32** InitSystem | .h | Include file for declaring initialisation functions such as **InitSystem** along with render functions such as **BeforeRender** and **DoneRender**
-Layer | .h | Include file for declaring
+Layer | .h | Include file for declaring a layer system where you can have multiple layers of images on screen, text layers etc
-LayerInterface | .h | Include file for declaring
+LayerInterface | .h | Include file for declaring the two main structures used for layers: **_tagLayerManager** and **_tagLayer** (ILayer)
-Menu | .h | Include file for declaring
+Menu | .h | Include file for declaring Menu related structures such as **MENU_ELEMENT_TYPE** and **MENU_TYPE** along with functions **menuOpen** and **ShowMenu**
-PortExi | .h | Include file for declaring
+PortExi | .h | Include file for declaring what looks like connection via a Exi port, not sure what it is but it has functions **portWrite** and **portRead**
-Thread | .h | Include file for declaring
-WriteLog | .h | Include file for declaring barcode | .h | Include file for declaring chklog | .h | Include file for declaring dpsram | .h | Include file for declaring sled | .h | Include file for declaring
+Thread | .h | Include file for declaring functions to start threads such as **jStartGxThread** and  **jStartPadThread** WriteLog | .h | Include file for declaring functions that allow writing to log fines in NAND barcode | .h | Include file for declaring a few functions to draw a 2D barcode containing text messages such as **BarcodePrint** chklog | .h | Include file for declaring functions for checking log messages in NAND such as **CheckHwWriteLog** dpsram | .h | Include file for declaring Dual Ported SRam functions such as **commSend** and **commReceive** sled | .h | Include file for declaring functions such as **SledOn** and **SledFlashStart**, not really sure what Sled is however, an LED interface would be a guess

+The most interesting part of this codebase is the LayerSystem allowing easy drawing of Menus with Images and Text, very useful when creating gamecube/wii demos.

+If we didn't already have multiple homebrew examples showing off similar functionality this would be a great library to recommend for anyone wanting to create some simple 2D interfaces on the Gamecube!

 <div class="rr-source-code-title">Code Files</div>
   <section class="rr-main-cards">